Deliveries go smoothly, until the day one doesn’t:

 That’s like saying, “I’ve never had an accident, so I don’t wear a seatbelt.”

-Accidents don’t warn you — they just happen.
+Accidents don’t warn you before they happen.

 ❌ “My Customers Don’t Ask for It, So It’s Not Necessary”

-Customers expect you to deliver safely — they don’t always ask how.
+Customers expect you to deliver safely.

 But if something goes wrong and you can say “your item was insured,” that changes the conversation from blame to professionalism.